darrensimmx/ip/docs/README.md

 ```

 ## Exit programme
-Here you can close the chatbot application
+Here, you can close the chatbot application

 Example: `bye`